nshiff/rainbowmandelbrot/README.md

 rainbowmandelbrot
 =================
-An extension of the Mandelbrot Set example in Processing 2.1.
+An extension of the <a href=http://processing.org/examples/mandelbrot.html>Mandelbrot Set example</a> in Processing 2.1.
 Color is variable based on mouse position.